SitecorePowerShell/Console/Documentation/Markdown/appendix/commands/Set-Layout.md

 ### -Path&nbsp; &lt;String&gt;

-Path to the item that should be published - can work with Language parameter to narrow the publication scope.
+Path to the item to be processed - can work with Language parameter to narrow the publication scope.

 <table>
     <thead></thead>